christopher-millward/wmsd-pilot-tool/README.md

 # Bartender WMSD Pilot Study Questionnaire Tool

 This is the questionnaire tool used to collect data for my Bartender WMSD pilot study.
-Created using React.js and Express.js.
+The frontend was created using React.js and the backend was created using Express.js.

+All work was performed by Christopher Millward.
+If you have any questions, feel free to email me.